stackql/fullstackchronicles.io/src/blog/2022-08-05-dbt-in-five-minutes/index.md

 ├─ schema.yml
 dbt_project.yml
 ```
-Your models can be organised into sub folders for organization.
-The `schema.yml` (contains tests for columns, can also contain descriptions for documentation).
-The `dbt_project.yml` is the main entrypoint for the `dbt` program, it contains the configuration for the project including which __profile__ to use.
+Your models can be organized into subfolders for organization.
+The `schema.yml` file contains tests for columns, can also include descriptions for documentation.
+The `dbt_project.yml` is the main entry point for the `dbt` program, it contains the configuration for the project, including which __profile__ to use.
 Profiles (stored in a file called `profiles.yml` are used to store all of the necessary connectivity information for your target database platform.
 By default `dbt init` creates this file a `.dbt` folder under your home directory.

 :::info

-You could store this with your project (be careful not to commit secrets like database credecnitals to source control).
-If you store it in any other directory than the default, you will need to tell `dbt` where this file can be found using the `--profiles-dir` argument of any `dbt` command
+You could store this with your project (be careful not to commit secrets like database credentials to source control).
+If you store it in any other directory than the default, you will need to tell `dbt` where it can find this file using the `--profiles-dir` argument of any `dbt` command

 :::

-To confirm your project is ship shape, run `dbt parse`, if there are no errors you are good to proceed running and testing your models.
+To confirm your project is ship shape, run `dbt parse`; if there are no errors, you are good to proceed running and testing your models.

 ## Running DBT Models

-To run your models simply run the folowing command from the directory containing your `dbt_project.yml` file (typically the root of your project folder):
+To run your models, simply run the following command from the directory containing your `dbt_project.yml` file (typically the root of your project folder):

 <Tabs
   defaultValue="command"